derickson2402/UFO-Controller/Hardware-Tests/nRF24L01/README.md

 Deploy the Transceiver code with ```DEBUG_MODE``` and ```IS_RECEIVER``` un-commented.
 This puts the board in receiver debug mode.

+NOTE: See #12 in GitHub, there is some sort of hardware bug with using a Arduino Nano with the nRF24 chip.
+Code is working correctly; if you do this setup with an UNO it will work.

 ![Wiring Diagram for testing receiving](./nRF24L01-RX-Test.png)

 Upload the transceiver code to the transmitter agin, but this time turn off debug mode.